World's Best Cities for Remote Work

 The bad rapMedellin got at the end of the last century is history, and it's now a digital nomad enclave.
 Expats gather in El Poblado, a neighborhood that has everything, from quiet nooks to the best bars, restaurants and nightclubs in the city.
 Though we'd encourage you to leave this enclave and see the real city.

-Medellin is called the "City of Eternal Spring" for its perfect weather and it is surrounded by beautiful mountains.
+Medellin is called the "City of Eternal Spring" for its perfect weather and beautiful mountains surround it.
 Add to that one of the most efficient and cleanest metros on the continent, and it's easy to see why people fall in love with this city.

 A Resume.io report ranked Medellin as the top city in South America for digital nomads.
 It didn’t rank higher with Nomadlist because pickpocketing is common, and Medellin has a low racial tolerance score.